doorset/tb-radio-playlists/README.md

 * No annoying/inappropriate audio within the playlists.

 # Contribution Instructions:
 The Github Desktop App is good for this.
-Make a pull request with the files you want to add/modify, and I will get to it ASAP.
+Fork this repository and make the modifications from there.
+Make a pull request with the files you've added/modified, and I will get to it ASAP.

 If you need additional help or you have questions, wizerd can assist you on the JCIT Discord server.